 There’s more where this came from

 Incorporating these tips and tricks into your daily life is a great way to start managing money in college.
-These simple habits can help you feel more confident in your financial standing while earning your degree.
+These simple money management tips for college students can help you feel more confident in your financial standing while earning your degree.

 Looking for more ways to save some money in school?
 Scholarships and grants can dramatically reduce your out-of-pocket expenses.
 Learn more about the best scholarships and grants with our article “A Beginner’s Guide to Grants and Scholarships for Adult Students.”

 Money Crashers is a registered trademark of Money Crashers, LLC.